NLnetLabs/CSWDNS/docs/part4.md

         ods-enforcer key export --ds --zone ods-<name>.bangkok.lol

     Add the DS record to your unsigned zone, change the RR type to CDS.
+    **Remove the old CDS resource record!**
     After that you have to resign your zone and reload NSD, like you did before.

 5. Wait until the DS has been updated.